peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this object to a decimal number.

   <b>Return Value:</b>

 A decimal number for this object's value.
 If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not a number type, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the .NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsEDecimal()`  .
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null : cbor.AsEDecimal()`  .

 <a id="AsEFloat"></a>
 ### AsEFloat